dshamgin/google-cloud-iot-arduino/README.md

     │   ├── data
     │   │   └── ca.crt

-To convert the certificate to the DER format, the following command shuold be used:
+To convert the certificate to the DER format, the following command should be used:

     wget pki.goog/roots.pem
     openssl x509 -outform der -in roots.pem -out ca.crt